[Minor revision-posted 2/13/18 (replaces 3/31/16 edition)]

 The DP is only allowed for payments that do not require a purchase order and that are defined within this OP.

 a.
-Before submitting a DP, the department should verify that the transmittal has the required supporting documentation.
+Before submitting a DP, the department must verify that the DP has the required supporting documentation.
 The DP cannot be processed and will be returned to the department without the following:

 (1) Any receipts or invoices for payment;